 How Long Therapy Might Take

 Most of my clients see me once a week for 3–5 months.
 After that, we meet less often for several more months.
 Therapy then usually comes to an end.
 The process of ending therapy, called “termination,” can be a very valuable part of our work.
 Stopping therapy should not be done casually, although either of us may decide to end it if we believe it is in your best interest.
 If you wish to stop therapy at any time, I ask that you agree to meet for at least one more session, to review our work together.
 We will review our goals, the work we have done, any future work that needs to be done, and our options.
 If you would like to take a “time out” from therapy to try it on your own, we should discuss this.
 We can often design such a “time out” to be more helpful.

 As with any treatment, there are some risks as well as many benefits of therapy.
 You should think about both the benefits and risks when making any treatment decisions.
 For example, in therapy there is a risk that clients will, for a time, have uncomfortable levels of sadness, guilt, anxiety, anger, frustration, loneliness, helplessness, or other negative feelings.
 Clients may recall unpleasant memories.
 These feelings or memories may bother them for a while.
 Sometimes, too, a client’s problems may worsen after the beginning of treatment.
 Risks like these are temporary and should be expected when people are making important changes in their lives.
 Finally, even with our best efforts, there is a risk that therapy may not work out as you would like.
 All of these factors should be weighed against the costs of not changing and continuing as you are.

 Psychological assessment (with or without administering tests) can increase our understanding of your personality, psychological dynamics, intellectual and emotional resources, or other areas, and so it may help us design or improve your therapy.
-If this seems beneficial, I will discuss it with you and get your consent before proceeding.
+If this seems beneficial, I will discuss it with you before proceeding.